router-resources/ERC20-Cookbook/README.md

 💿 Install all dependencies:

 You don't need to install anything while working in Remix.
-Remix handles it for you by fetching all downloading all the dependecies mentioned in the import statements from npm.
+Remix handles it for you by downloading all the dependecies mentioned in the import statements from npm.

 # 🧭 `Table of contents`